PG&E Rates Up 127%.

 - ✓Multiple lenders — best rate shopped for you

 Add a home battery to slash your PG&E delivery charges and keep your home running during El Dorado County PSPS outages.
-Store midday solar for expensive evening TOU peak hours — the critical NEM 3.0 strategy for EDH.
-Battery options and pricing confirmed per system design.
+Store midday solar for expensive evening TOU peak hours — the critical NEM 3.0 strategy for EDH homeowners.

 - ✓PSPS backup — keeps your home running